-Special Presentation by David White: 7:00 in the Chapel:
+Special Presentation by Susan Goldhor: 7:00 in the Chapel:

-Last years topic on invasive species, given by Doug Cygan, Invasive Species Coordinator, New Hampshire Department of Agriculture, helped us to identify those species found here in Wonalancet and will help us to fashion a sensible strategy to control them.
-More to come on this as WPA prepares to disseminate this information to the community and establish an action plan.
+At our 2017 Annual meeting the presentation was by Doug Cygan, Invasive Species Coordinator, New Hampshire Department of Agriculture.
+He helped us to identify those species found here in Wonalancet and inspired us to fashion a sensible strategy to control them.
+We intend to disseminate this information to the community and establish an action plan this Fall.
+Stay tuned.

-The 3d Annual Wonalancet Fund Drive is underway
+The 4th Annual Wonalancet Fund Drive is underway

 We continually encourage and support permanent protection, but doing so means constantly replenishing our Wonalancet Fund.